 Lewisburg is also home to the modern Robert.
 C Byrd Medical Clinic (300 employees), the WV Osteopathic Medical School (600 students) and the New River Community and Technical College.
 The area is a strong economic generator with a solid workforce employed in county/state government, tourism, hospitality, medical, education, retail, construction, wood products, mining and agriculture.

 The world-renowned Greenbrier Resort, with 800 rooms and 1600 employees, is located in the sleepy little town of White Sulphur Springs.
-The 4-Star resort has a subterranean casino and is home to the PGA tour, NFL Summer Practice Event, Tennis Exhibitions (Venus Williams, John McEnroe etc.).
+The 4-Star resort has a subterranean casino, NFL Summer Practice Event, Tennis Exhibitions (Venus Williams, John McEnroe etc.).
 Several other area golf courses are available in the area – including Oakhurst Links, America’s first golf course, where guests play using old style hickory-handled clubs and ground-burrowing golf balls.

 A picturesque train ride from White Sulphur Springs connects the area to DC, Philadelphia, Chicago, and many other locations.
 By car, DC is 4 hours away and Charlotte is only 4.